 ipAddress: If you have more than one IP to listen on IIS you can put here what you want.
 Default = ‘*’

 hostHeader: Here you can put the header of the website like my_branch.example.com

 Let’s call the service and start deploying our branches!

 Add a new build step named “HTTP Request.”

 Where $BRANCH_NAME is the branch code that we indicate to Jenkins to pull the code from, so that the service will create a site named http://branch_name.example.com on IIS pointing to a specific folder that will contain the built code, inside the main domain.

 Now, let’s call the Web Deploy command.

-Hint: It is best not to reveal the password or something on the Jenkins job configuration.
-To do so, create a cmd file and put it on the Jenkins server.
+Hint: It is best not to reveal the password or anything on the Jenkins job configuration.
+To avoid doing this, create a cmd file and put it on the Jenkins server.
 It’s up to you!

 “C:\Program Files (x86)\IIS\Microsoft Web Deploy V3\msdeploy.exe” -allowUntrusted -verb:sync -source:contentPath=”%WORKSPACE%\builds” -dest:contentPath=’C:\inetpub\wwwroot\example.com\%BRANCH_NAME%